hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614285v1-from-what-to-respond-to-when-to-respond-timely-response-generation-f.md

 ---
 layout: default
-title: From What to Respond to When to Respond: Timely Response Generation for Open-domain Dialogue Agents
+title: "From What to Respond to When to Respond: Timely Response Generation for Open-domain Dialogue Agents"
 ---

 # From What to Respond to When to Respond: Timely Response Generation for Open-domain Dialogue Agents